Popeye (film): Release

 Popeye premiered at the Mann's Chinese Theater in Los Angeles on December 6, 1980, two days before what would have been E. C. Segar's 86th birthday.
 The film was released theatrically on December 12, 1980, by Paramount Pictures in North America.
 For its international release, the film was shortened to 92 minutes by Buena Vista International.

 Home media

-Popeye has been released to several home media formats, including VHS, Betamax, CED, LaserDisc, DVD, and through digital streaming services in both standard and high definition video resolutions.
-Paramount Home Entertainment released the first Blu-ray edition of Popeye December 1, 2020, in honor of the film's 40th anniversary.
-In the United Kingdom, the film was released on also on VHS and DVD by Walt Disney Home Video, with the shortened 92-minute runtime.
+Popeye has been released on several home media formats, including VHS, Betamax, CED, LaserDisc, DVD, Blu-ray, and through digital streaming services in both standard and high definition video resolutions.
+An Ultra HD Blu-ray was released on August 18, 2026 by Paramount Home Entertainment, in honor of the film's 45th anniversary.
+In the United Kingdom, the film was released on VHS and DVD by Walt Disney Home Video, featuring the shortened version of the film.

 Reception

 Box office

 The film grossed $6 million on its opening weekend in the United States, and made $32,000,000 after 32 days.
 The film earned $49,823,037 at the United States box office — more than double the film's budget — and a worldwide total of $60 million.

 Film Comment wrote, "Before the film's release, industry wags were mocking producer Robert Evans by calling it 'Evansgate'," but, "Apparently the film has caught on solidly with young children."

 Although the film's gross was quite successful, especially considering the much lower price of theater tickets at the time, the film was not the mega-blockbuster that Paramount and Disney had expected, and thus some wrote it off as a disappointment.
 Altman, once critically admired, was shunned in Hollywood.
 His decade-long career decline included a move to Paris, where he directed low-budget film adaptations of stage plays.